 Do not ask about personal health, disability, or past injuries.
 That crosses into protected space fast.

-This is not really about compliance.
-It is about liability.
+This is about liability before it is about compliance.
 One careless question or note can turn a normal hiring decision into a legal fight.
-Once a personal detail appears in the record, it can be used against the company even when the decision had nothing to do with it.
+Once a personal detail is in the record, it can be used against the company even when the decision had nothing to do with it.

 Staying clean removes three exposures: